yellowtree/geoip-detect/readme.txt

 == Changelog ==

+= 2.4.1 =
+* FIX: Revert IPv6 check.
+(Sorry for this.
+I thought PHP compiled without IPv6 would be esoteric.)

 = 2.4.0 =
 This is a major refactor in order to support multiple sources properly.
 The Lookup and the Options were seperated into 2 screens (accessible in the menu under `Tools` and `Options`, respectively.)